 - Medical expenses (past and future)

-- Lost wages (past and future as well as impaired earning capacity)
+- Lost wages (including reduced earning capacity)

 - Scarring and disfigurement